flowscripter/docs/design/domain-model-concepts.md

 Items are the units of data passed from operators over links.

 An item consists of:
-- attributes: a key->object map
+- *attributes*: a key->object map
-- payload type: negotiated between operators
+- *payload type*: negotiated between operators
-- payload: a chunk of data of the specified payload type
+- *payload*: a chunk of data of the specified payload type

 Defined payload types are registered in the registry by modules.